crbanman/CC_Generator/README.md

 ### Building and Packaging

-To build and package the extension for distribution:
+To build and package the extension for development:

 ```bash
 # Clean, build, and create a distribution package